MoinMN/MoinMN/README.md

 I'm Moin Naik.
 I am pursing 🎓 Btech 3rd year in Computer Engineering at Rizvi College of Engineering.
 I love Web Developments  and here is my [portfolio website](https://moinmn.github.io/MoinMN).
 I am also passionate of Java & Python Programming.

-A Google Developer Expert on Android.
-An Android Engineer at [DeliveryHero](https://www.deliveryhero.com/) and also Co-organizer of [GDG MAD](https://gdgmad.com/) (Mumbai).
-Community is :heart:.
-Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.

-I ocassionally blog and tweet about android.
-Also open sourced few android related stuff.

 ## Things I am passionate about

 - Web Development :robot: